mohammadseif8/Python-course/README.md

 ## 🧩 Course Content

-The heart of this repo lies in the **"01-basic"** section—a goldmine of Python fundamentals!
-Here’s what’s waiting for you:
+The heart of this repo lies in its structured sections, starting with the **"01-basic"** folder—a goldmine of Python fundamentals!
+Here’s what’s waiting for you in **"01-basic"**:

 - **Data Types**: Numbers, strings, booleans—the essentials!
 - **Operators**: Math, comparisons, and logic made simple.
 - **Conditional Statements**: Decision-making with `if`, `elif`, and `else`.